matthornsby/priority-navigation/README.md

 >[Revisiting the Priority+ Navigation Pattern](http://bradfrost.com/blog/post/revisiting-the-priority-pattern/), Brad Frost

-The main feature that sets it apart from other examples, is that it allows for prioritization ordering independent from menu ordering.
+The main feature that sets Priority Navigation apart from other examples, is that it allows for prioritization ordering independent from menu ordering.
 Menu item prioritization is managed by applying data-attributes to the elements.

 ### The HTML